wangqingyu985/PlantStereo/README.md

 ## Contact

-If you have any questions, please do not hesitate to contact us through E-mail!
+If you have any questions, please do not hesitate to contact us through E-mail or issue, we will reply as soon as possible.

 12013027@zju.edu.cn or mczhou@zju.edu.cn